Bella Thorne’s Bikini Clings To Her Curves In New Instagram Video

 The video’s been watched over 572,000 times so far, and it hasn’t even been one hour since Bella posted it.

-The clip shows Thorne wearing a tiny bikini that clung to her curves.
+The clip shows Thorne wearing a tiny bikini that clings to her curves.
 The base color of the swimsuit was a light tan color, with a black grid pattern.
 She accessorized with multiple necklaces, and wore her hair down.

 Bella started the video by running up to the camera and getting it rolling, after which she stood back and started dancing.
-The actress started by doing a Fouetté into a piroutte.
+The actress started by doing a Fouetté into a pirouette.
 She then twirled around with her left hand in the air.

-During Thorne’s little performance, a couple of people walked into the room and watched her finish the clip.

-In the backdrop, it was possible to make out a living room with couches, a console and a print of a city skyline on the walls.
+During Thorne’s performance, a couple of people walked into the room and watched her finish the clip.
+In the backdrop, it was possible to make out a living room with couches, a console, and a print of a city skyline on the walls.

 In addition to all of her new personal posts, Bella has been sharing screenshots of fan comments about her book, Life of a Wannabe Mogul.
-She also shared a photo of her sitting next to a giant poster of the book cover in late July.
+She also shared a photo of herself sitting next to a giant poster of the book cover in late July.

 The photo showed Thorne wearing a white outfit, which appeared to be a dress with lapels.
-She completed her look with strappy, white sandals.
-Bella sat in a blue chair, as she placed her left hands into the air in front of the cover.
+She completed her look with strappy white sandals.
+Bella sat in a blue chair, as she placed her left hand into the air in front of the cover.

 The poster of the book cover was likely as tall as Bella.
 It was red with black, tree-like designs in the front.